 Teaching Opportunity at Huaqiao University

-Teaching at Huaqiao offers an excellent opportunity to participate in the partnership between the two departments, which has continued to grow over the last year.
-WRD has supported Visiting Scholar Yangping Zeng during her stay at DePaul, and WRD Professor Any Hornat-Kaval will travel to Huaqiao in March of 2015 to begin a teaching appointment.
+Teaching at Huaqiao offers an excellent opportunity to participate in the partnership between the two departments, which has continued to grow over the last two years.
+WRD has supported a Visiting Scholar from China, and WRD Instructors and graduates have taught at Huaqiao.
 For recent TESOL Certificate graduates, a full-time university position in China can be a strong foundation for the U.S. college teaching market or doctoral study in a range of disciplines.
 Furthermore, spending time working and living abroad can be an invaluable personal experience and is seen as an asset by employers in many sectors.

 One-year English teaching appointments include: